 Max – studying and working abroad for a year (foreign taxes paid)

-In the period 6 April to 1 July 2019, Max works part-time in a bar.
-He earns income of £2,500 and has tax deducted at source under PAYE of £500 (he was on an 0T tax code meaning tax was deducted at a flat rate of 20%).
+In the period 6 April 2020 to 1 July 2020, Max works part-time in a bar in the UK.
+He earns income of £2,500 and has tax deducted at source under PAYE of £500 (he was on an ‘emergency’ 0T tax code meaning tax was deducted at a flat rate of 20%).
 Once the summer term finishes, he moves to France to spend his third academic year working as a language assistant (he comes home for a few weeks at Christmas to see his family).
-In the period 15 July 2019 to 5 April 2020, he earns the equivalent of £13,000 in France and pays French taxes of £560.
+In the period 15 July 2020 to 5 April 2021, he earns the equivalent of £13,000 in France and pays French taxes of £560.

-Per the Statutory Residency Test, Max is considered UK tax resident throughout 2019/20 as he has his only home in the UK for part of the year (albeit his parent’s home), even though he has less than 183 days of physical presence in the UK.
-This means he is taxable in the UK on his worldwide income.
-We would expect Max to be resident in France (but treaty non-resident), meaning that he is only taxable in France on his French source employment income.
+Per the Statutory Residency Test, Max is considered UK tax resident throughout 2020/21 as he has his only home in the UK for all or part of the year (albeit his parent’s home), even though he has less than 183 days of physical presence in the UK.
+This means he is taxable in the UK on his worldwide income, even though he has paid tax in France on his language assistant earnings.

 The UK will give a foreign tax credit to avoid double taxation on the language assistant earnings.